An opportunity for an artist to access a studio residency with a chosen mentor at a key stage of their career.

 2017: Sibeal Davitt (mentor: Colin Dunne) and Catherine Young (mentor: Nacera Belaza).

 See information on past recipients and their projects here.

 How to apply

-- You should be a mid-career artist who is a current Performer/Choreographer member of Dance Ireland.
+- You must be a current professional member of Dance Ireland.

 - Individuals and companies/ensembles/collectives are eligible to apply, however all members of your group must be current Dance Ireland members.

 - Your chosen mentor does not need to be a Dance Ireland member.